sceckert/Data-and-Culture-Fall-2024/_week9/homework-6.md

 **Practice collecting a small dataset**.
 You get to decide the focus: on a subset of Arthur Conan Doyle's detective fiction, on a subset of other work published in *The Strand*, a set of metadata, etc.  It can be a folder of plain text files on your computer, a spreadsheet with metadata about, a set of PDFs, a set of printed out images--let your research question guide the work.

+As you collect your sources, remember to record any relevant metadata.

 Some suggestions:

 + If you're interested in creating a collection of collection of plain text files–...